LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>8</sup> So they shall make their own tongue to fall upon themselves: all that see them shall flee away.
 <sup>9</sup> And all men shall fear, and shall declare the work of God; for they shall wisely consider of his doing.
 <sup>10</sup> The righteous shall be glad in the LORD, and shall trust in him; and all the upright in heart shall glory.

 ## Chapter 65

-<sup>1</sup> «To the chief Musician, A Psalm [and] Song of David.» Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.
+> _To the chief Musician, A Psalm [and] Song of David._

+<sup>1</sup> Praise waiteth for thee, O God, in Sion: and unto thee shall the vow be performed.
 <sup>2</sup> O thou that hearest prayer, unto thee shall all flesh come.
 <sup>3</sup> Iniquities prevail against me: [as for] our transgressions, thou shalt purge them away.
 <sup>4</sup> Blessed [is the man whom] thou choosest, and causest to approach [unto thee, that] he may dwell in thy courts: we shall be satisfied with the goodness of thy house, [even] of thy holy temple.